 Once item calibrations were complete, AIR's technical team updated the item bank with all possible items for test construction.
 AIR's Item Tracking System (ITS) was updated with the most current item statistics for any given item.
 Master data sheets (MDS) were also created to assist FDOE psychometricians in their form review.
-For each grade and subject the MDS lists all items and provides item characteristics, classical statistics, and item response theory statistics.
+For each grade and subject, the MDS lists all items from each administration and provides item characteristics, classical statistics, and item response theory statistics.
+Items that have been administered multiple times have multiple listings in the MDS.